Friday, January 09, 2009

 6. How can you get published?
 That’s a question you need to research and work on yourself.
 See #1 above for more info.
 Here’s the deal: you wouldn’t walk into a dentist’s office and say, “Hey!
 I want to be a dentist, so could you tell me how to drill on that guy’s teeth and let me have a whack at him?”
 Same thing about being an author.
 I can’t tell you how to do it.
 I can’t tell you how to write a book.
 Those are things you need to research and then do for yourself.

 7. How do you start writing?
 JUST WRITE.
 Sometimes doing an outline helps.
 Sometimes drawing a chart helps.
-Sooner or later is all comes down to the writing.
+Sooner or later it all comes down to the writing.
 There is no magic pill that makes it suddenly happen.
 Read a lot.
 Write a lot.
 That’s all you can do.

 8. Go to book signings and buy books signed by someone with a pulse.
 Don’t ask anything of the author – just go.
 It builds up good Karma and it helps support the career to which you aspire.